EtaiWil/Convolution_Optimization/README.md

 # Convolution_Optimization

 ## General Information
-this program demonstrate the importance of writing code that runs fast.
+This program demonstrates the importance of writing code that runs fast.
-In this exercise I got original working code named ex4.My goal was to make the code run fast as possible without changing the original output. in this exercise I could only change the following files: myfunction.c, myfunction.h,myfunction1.c and myfunction1.h .
+In this exercise I got original working code named ex4.My goal was to make the code run fast as possible without changing the original output.
+In this exercise I could only change the following files: myfunction.c, myfunction.h,myfunction1.c and myfunction1.h .
-### instructions:
+### Instructions:

 1. If the value is 1, the method performs smoothing of the image and then sharpening of the smoothed image.
 Both the smoothed and sharpened images are saved as bmp files.
 The